-The following activities are planned to support the remedy selection process over the next 6 to 12 months:
+The following activities are planned to support the remedy selection process:

-- Semi-annual groundwater assessment monitoring, including sampling of horizontal and vertical delineation locations, is planned for October 2022. - Complete the vertical delineation addendum to the Comprehensive Groundwater Investigation Report (Geosyntec, 2020c). - Continue assessment of corrective measures identified in the ACM, including evaluating if additional field data collection, laboratory studies, and/or field pilot tests are needed to support remedy selection. - Complete construction and commission the temporary groundwater remedy. - Develop a groundwater monitoring plan to assess the performance of the temporary groundwater remedy.
+- Semi-annual groundwater assessment monitoring, including sampling of horizontal and vertical delineation locations, is planned for March 2023. - Refinement of the conceptual site model. - Continued assessment of corrective measures identified in the ACM, including evaluating if additional field data collection, laboratory studies, and/or field pilot tests are needed to support remedy selection. - Continued operation and optimization of the temporary remedy system. - Development of a groundwater monitoring plan to assess performance of the temporary groundwater remedy.